rosco-m68k/hardware-projects/ioread-poc/m68k-ioread/README.md

-# Very simple GPIO programming example
+# Arduino IO device example

-This is a very simple example of programming the GPIOs.
+This is a very simple reading an Arduino 'IO device' register.

-In order to actually see this do anything, you'll need to hook up a circuit with some LEDs or something connected to the GPIO lines.

-**Note** If you're going to do that, use transistors - the GPIO's can't directly drive LEDs!
-See `example-circuit/circuit.pdf` for an example circuit schematic (in KiCad).
+See `../arduino-ioread` for the required Arduino code that makes this work, and `../README.md` for details of how to hook everything up.

 ## Building

+You may need to adjust the library and include paths in the `Makefile` to point to the built libraries from the main `rosco_m68k` project.

+Then do:

 ```
 make clean all
 ```

-This will build `kernel.bin`, which can be uploaded to a board that is running the `serial-receive` firmware.
+This will build `arduread.bin`, which can be uploaded to a board that is running the `serial-receive` firmware.

 If you're feeling adventurous (and have ckermit installed), you